ZupIT/beagle-docs/content/en/android/customization/custom-beagle-activity.md

 `BeagleActivity` is a class that helps you manage where your server-driven components will be placed.
 Its structure works like an Android activity.

-In order to Beagle understand that you're working with an `BeagleAcitivity`'s class, it's necessary to use **`@RegisterController`** annotation and implement their respective methods.
+In order to Beagle understand that you're working with an `BeagleActivity`'s class, it's necessary to use **`@RegisterController`** annotation and implement their respective methods.

 ## What is customizable?